reowst/sdk/FAQ.md

 Network Next SDK steers UDP game traffic across the best path from each player to the game server using proprietary technology.

-We do this via our centrally planned routing system (control plane), driven by a marketplace bidding system run once every 10 seconds per-player, across a series of software defined routers (data plane) across multiple redundant supplier networks.
+We do this via our centrally planned routing system (control plane), driven by a marketplace bidding system run once every 10 seconds per-player, across a series of software defined routers (data plane) in multiple redundant supplier networks.

-Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price.
+The key innovation is routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price.

 ## What sort of improvements can Network Next provide?

-It depends on the time of day, ISP and location of each player, and on the data center where the traffic is being accelerated to... but overall across all players, we are typicalyl able to provide significant performance improvements for at least 10% of your playerbase (>10ms latency reduction, or 1% packet loss reduction or greater).
+It depends on the time of day, ISP and location of each player, and on the data center where the traffic is accelerated to... but overall across all players, we are typically able to provide significant performance improvements for at least 10% of your playerbase (>10ms latency reduction, or 1% packet loss reduction or greater).

 ## What's the biggest improvement Network Next has provided?